Pinterest can be a great way to get your blog content out there, but it can also be very involved.

 First step, add your boards to each pin.
 Make it easy on yourself by selecting one of your board lists.

 Pinterest has said it likes new content.
-It determines if the content is new based on the image or the URL. so you can create several pin images for each post to promote on Pinterest.
+It determines if the content is new based on the image or the URL.
+So you can create several pin images for each post to promote on Pinterest and each would be considered “fresh content”

 But, you likely want to space out these different pins, I wouldn’t post them all the same day on the same boards.